-Episcopal is a vibrant and busy campus with many opportunities for involvement for all members of the community – parents and grandparents, faculty and staff, students and alumni.
+Episcopal is a vibrant and busy community with many opportunities for involvement for all members of the community – parents and grandparents, faculty and staff, students and alumni.
 From Fine Arts performances, athletic competitions, and community service opportunities to Homecoming, Chapel, A Vision for Art, and Boo Bash, Episcopal welcomes everyone to participate fully in the life of the school.

 The Lower School Campuses help children grow intellectually, spiritually, and physically throughout their formative years of education.
 Students enjoy an educational experience that encourages a sense of independence and excitement while providing compelling instruction filled with developmentally appropriate learning activities.
 Weekly Chapel services allow students to grow spiritually as they learn about God's unconditional love for them and their place in the world.
 In addition, Chapel provides leadership opportunities for students to take on active roles in the service as acolytes, readers, and presenters.
 Community outreach opportunities allow students to make a difference globally and locally through Service Learning.
 The athletic program provides an outlet for active play, teamwork, and skill-building as students participate in sports like basketball, volleyball, flag football, and soccer.
 Art and music opportunities allow students to build confidence, be creative, and perform for family and friends.
 The balanced educational experience fully prepares students for life and school after their elementary years are complete.